Arts based research

 Boy doing tree activity

-RESPECT Racialised Experiences Project: Education, Children & Trust
+RESPECT – Racialised Experiences Project: Education, Children & Trust

 RESPECT-logo

-The RESPECT project explored the experiences of racism on 10 – 11 year olds and the impact they feel it has on their wellbeing.
-In consultation with the team, drawn from researchers specialising in psychology, education and race, I designed a body mapping activity to explore how external events can affect us internally.
+In consultation with the team, drawn from researchers specialising in psychology and education and I designed a body mapping activity to explore how external events can affect us internally.
+The project created a tool kit to support trainee teachers to have conversations with the children they teach about racism and its impact.

 Body mapping to explore impact of external events.